 Regardless of how you lose your job, you no longer have an income and now have to explore other options for paying your bills.
 But before your mind starts to spin into despair, recognize that you do have options during tough financial times.
 And it’s still possible to meet your multiple monthly payment plans.

 Luckily, CreditNinja is here to help you deal with job loss.
 The following article provides actionable options for getting your bills paid during turbulent times.
-If you’re in need of an emergency loans with no job, we’re here to help.
+If you’re in need of emergency loans with no job, we’re here to help.

 What Are My Options If I Lost My Job and Can’t Pay Bills?